Eid al-Fitr

-Eid al-Fitr (Note: /ˌiːd əl ˈfɪtər, -trə/ (عيد الفطر) EED-_-əl-_-FIT-ər-,_--rə; /ar/) (عيد الفطر) is the first of the two main festivals in Islam, the other being Eid al-Adha.
-It falls on the first day of Shawwal, the tenth month of the Islamic calendar.
+Eid al-Fitr (Note: /ˌiːd əl ˈfɪtər, -trə/ EED-_-əl-_-FIT-ər-,_--rə; عيد الفطر, /ar/) is the first of the two main festivals in Islam, the other being Eid al-Adha.
+The holiday falls on the first day of Shawwal, the tenth month of the Islamic calendar.
 (Note: This does not always fall on the same Gregorian calendar date, as the start of any lunar Hijri month varies based on when the new moon is sighted by local religious authorities.)
-Eid al-Fitr is celebrated by Muslims worldwide as it marks the end of the month-long, dawn-to-dusk fasting (sawm) during Ramadan.
+One of the most important Islamic celebrations, Eid al-Fitr is celebrated by Muslims worldwide as it marks the end of the month-long, dawn-to-dusk fasting (sawm) during Ramadan.
 The holiday is known under various other names in different languages and countries around the world.
 (Note: The day is also known as the First Eid or as the Lesser Eid (العيد الصغير) by some Muslim communities.)

-Eid al-Fitr has a particular salah that consists of two rakats generally performed in an open field or large hall.
+Eid al-Fitr begins with a communal prayer and is followed by visits to relatives, giving gifts, and sharing meals.
+It has a particular salah that consists of two rakats generally performed in an open field or large hall.
 It may only be performed in congregation (jamāʿat) and features six additional Takbirs (raising of the hands to the ears whilst reciting the Takbir, saying "Allāhu ʾAkbar", meaning "God is the greatest").
 In the Hanafi school of Sunni Islam, there are three Takbirs at the start of the first rakat and three just before rukūʿ in the second rakat.
 Other Sunni schools usually have 12 Takbirs, similarly split in groups of seven and five.
 In Shia Islam, the salat has six Takbirs in the first rakat at the end of Tilawa, before rukūʿ, and five in the second.
 Depending on the juristic opinion of the locality, this salat is either farḍ (فرض, obligatory) or mustaḥabb (strongly recommended).
 After the salat, Muslims celebrate the Eid al-Fitr in various ways with food being a central theme, which also gives the holiday the nickname "Sweet Eid" or "Sugar Feast".

+In many parts of the world, Eid al-Fitr is also characterized by distinctive local customs that reflect regional cultures.
+Communities often mark the occasion with large family visits, public celebrations, and the sharing of traditional foods and sweets prepared specifically for the holiday.
+Markets and neighborhoods in several countries become especially lively as people buy new clothing, gifts, and festive meals, while charitable giving and community gatherings remain central elements of the celebration.
+Despite cultural differences, the festival commonly emphasizes social connection, generosity, and the strengthening of family and community ties.